CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 - Efficient indexing - The Morton index for a tile is computed in constant time by interleaving bits.
 - Efficient traversal - The Morton index for a parent or child tile are computed in constant time by removing or adding bits, respectively.
 - Locality of reference - Consecutive tiles are near to each other in 3D space.
+- Better Compression - Locality of reference leads to better compression of availability bitstreams.

 For more detailed information about working with Morton indices and availability bitstreams, see [Appendix A: Availability Indexing](#appendix-a-availability-indexing)